 The Notes may be redeemed at the option of the Issuer, at any time prior to (but no later than the Residual Maturity Redemption Date (as defined in Condition 6(d) (Residual maturity redemption) in section entitled "Terms and Conditions of the Notes") the Final Maturity Date, in whole or in part, at their Make-Whole Redemption Amount (together with interest accrued to, but excluding, the date fixed for redemption) on the Issuer giving not less than 15 nor more than 30 days' irrevocable notice to the Noteholders.
-For the purposes of the calculation of the Make-Whole Redemption Amount and the sum of the then present values of the remaining scheduled payment(s) of interest, the Rate of Interest in respect of the period from (and including) the Interest Payment Date falling on or around 13 September 2029 to (but excluding) the Final Maturity Date will be increased by 0.75% per annum (being the highest Applicable Step-Up Margin) unless, on or before the date the Issuer gives notice to the Noteholders of its redemption of Notes (A) the KPI Percentage (as set out in the most recent Assurance Report) in respect of both KPIs is less than the relevant SPT Percentage Target, in which case the Rate of Interest shall not be so increased, or (B) the KPI Percentage (as set out in the most recent Assurance Report) is less than the relevant SPT Percentage Target in respect of one, but not both, of the KPIs, in which case the Rate of Interest shall instead be increased by 0.30 per cent. per annum (if the KPI Percentage is less than the SPT Percentage Target in respect of KPI 1) or 0.45 per cent. per annum (if the KPI Percentage is less than the SPT Percentage Target in respect of KPI 2).
 See Condition 6(f) (Make-Whole redemption) in section entitled "Terms and Conditions of the Notes".